hindu-comm/weblogs/manasataramgini/2015/06/2015-06-15_sulapurue1b9a3a-catvarakam-3-a-method-for-the-analysis-of-history.md

 well-known to the discerning.
 Finally, like successful memes which might be maladaptive to the host, the spread of certain temes might also be maladaptive to the host and drive cultural senescence.
 Following the śūlapuruṣa we may say money itself might fall in this category: I don’t know whether it is all meme or teme or mixture of both, but as it becomes the central focus of the culture it exposes the said culture to a certain vulnerability which allows senescence to set in.”

-Somakhya: “Indeed\!
+Somakhya: “Indeed!
 Regarding that last point O Ūrṇāyī and Alalūmā: In that matter lay the original strength and the eventual the failure of the brāhmaṇa, and is ironically also the block on which the Bhārata-s stumbled to be left with very little wealth of their own.”